Release Notes 18.11, 18.11.1, and 18.11.2

 A Beta API provides access to a maximum of 64k for storage of persistent read/write data.

-You can connect Azure Sphere to a private Ethernet by using a Microchip Ethernet part over a serial peripheral interface (SPI).
+You can connect Azure Sphere to a private Ethernet network by using a Microchip Ethernet part over a serial peripheral interface (SPI).
 This functionality enables an application that runs on the A7 chip to communicate with devices on a private, 10-Mbps network via standard TCP or UDP networking in addition to communicating over the internet via Wi-Fi.

 External MCU update